qvipin/TikTok-UserData-Toolkit/README.md

 The toolkit includes various scripts to parse different types of TikTok data.
 Some examples include:

 - tiktok-video_download.py – Extracts and downloads all your TikTok videos.
+- tiktok-comments_save.py – Extracts all your comments and saves them to a file.

 ## Contributing